How Technology Will Fuel a New Business Boom

 Space Travel - Travel into outer space seems to be getting closer and closer to reality with companies like Virgin Galactic leading the charge.
 At present, the offering seems to be suborbital flights that are really only a taste of what space travel is like, with brief periods of weightlessness during parabolic flight.
 Eventually, space tourism companies will need to develop destinations, whether private "space hotels" or permanent structures on the moon.
 Meanwhile, launching satellites and space mining seem to viable lucrative forms of potential business in space.
 The future of the viability of space travel may well hinge on new launch and propulsion technologies as the cost of burning huge quantities of fossil fuels required for current launches continues to be cost prohibitive.

-Medical Science – The advances in medical science are too numerous to mention, but it suffices to say that there are many on the near term horizon.
+Medical Science - The advances in medical science are too numerous to mention, but it suffices to say that there are many on the near term horizon.
 The evolution of the aforementioned micro devices have numerous medical uses, such as drug delivery systems and even internal surgical instruments.
-Cures for cancer, Alzheimer’s, Parkinson’s and other diseases seem ever closer to reality as we further understand how our bodies work at a molecular level.
-If you’re reading this, it might not be unheard of to see the average life span push toward 100 in the not too distant future.
+Cures for cancer, Alzheimer's, Parkinson's and other diseases seem ever closer to reality as we further understand how our bodies work at a molecular level, in the meantime people still use home care services like https://homecareassistance.com/redondo-beach/ to help them with these diseases.
+If you're reading this, it might not be unheard of to see the average life span push toward 100 in the not too distant future.

 3D Printing - This technology can essentially take a raw material, such as plastic, melt it, and "print" three dimensional objects layer by layer in real time.
 The potential uses for this are many, and could change the way we manufacture just about anything.
 The commercial viability of this process depends on the types of materials that can be used, such as metals or high strength composites, and of course scalability, cost, and speed.
 Right now, 3D printing is largely used for modeling and prototyping.
 As the technology evolves, it could potentially be used in any low volume or custom production jobs.
 Jewelry, dental work, electronics, automotive, aerospace, and medicine are just a few industries where 3D printing could be used.
 An entire aircraft could potentially be 3D printed, making it significantly light, with far fewer parts that traditional aircraft.
 With a cost savings of $35,000 per kilogram of weight reduction over the lifetime of a commercial aircraft, the potential financial impact of 3D printing could be truly staggering.